 - 5.4.1.
 For examination and panel interview guidance, please see the Guidance Notes for Candidates Taking Examinations or Panel Interviews on the VLE (opens new window). - 5.4.2.
 It is your responsibility to arrive in good time for timetabled examinations and panel interviews; you must check all the examination and panel interview information, including the timing and exact location of examination venues. - 5.4.3.
-If you do not attend an examination or Panel Interview and do not have written confirmation of valid, approved, mitigating circumstances which prevent you from attending (see section 7), you will be deemed to have failed and will be required to retake or resit the assessment(s) at the next available opportunity.
+If you do not attend an examination or Panel Interview and do not have approved, mitigating circumstances for non-attendance (see section 7), you will be deemed to have failed and will be required to resit or retake the assessment(s) at the next available opportunity.